Welcome to Charlottesville Tomorrow’s 2026 Central Virginia Voter Guide!

 We will update this list periodically as deadlines approach or we receive new information.

-Register to vote, check your registration, find your polling places and apply to vote absentee at the Virginia Department of Elections here.
+Register to vote, check your registration, find your polling place and apply to vote absentee at the Virginia Department of Elections here.
 Remember, even if you miss registration deadlines, you can register through Election Day and vote using a provisional ballot.

 Need to know if you’re eligible to vote?
 Here are resources from the Virginia Department of Elections.